 - What happens when a landlord does not return a security deposit within the required timeframe?

-If the landlord fails to provide an itemized list within 45 days, the landlord forfeits the right to withhold any of the security deposit.
+Landlord’s failure to provide an itemized list within 45 days constitutes agreement by landlord that no damages are due and landlord must remit to tenant immediately the full amount of security deposit.
+Such failure constitutes that landlord forfeits the right to withhold any of the security deposit.
 If the security deposit is withheld, the landlord is liable to the tenant in an amount equal to the part of the deposit withheld by the landlord plus reasonable attorney’s fees and court costs.
-(IC 32-31-3-15); (IC 32-31-3-16)
+(IC 32-31-3-15, IC 32-31-3-16)

 - Is there a cap on how much landlords can charge for rent? (rent control)